Joe Metheny: Murders and confessions

 Metheny then asked a friend to help him bury the body of Spicer which he had been hiding at the factory site since killing her a month earlier.
 The friend reported it to the police on December 15, 1996, and Metheny was arrested and charged with her murder the same day.
 The owner of the business was arrested with Metheny as they left a Christmas party and was charged as an accessory after the fact for allegedly disposing of evidence.
 Metheny began confessing to other murders, as well as that of Spicer.
 He led police to the shallow grave where he had reburied Magaziner's decapitated remains.
 Much of the skull was missing, but the police were able to identify Magaziner from dental records.

 Police said that he had chosen young white sex workers who were addicted to heroin and cocaine.
 The killings also involved brutal sexual assaults.
 He was indicted for killing Toni Lynn Ingrassia, age 28, but those charges were later dropped for lack of evidence.

-He claimed to have also killed three other prostitutes along Washington Boulevard in Baltimore, although there was no evidence of most of those crimes other than his confession.
+The reliability of Metheny's testimony is questionable and the true number of his victims has never been substantiated.
+He claimed to have killed three prostitutes along Washington Boulevard in Baltimore although no evidence of those crimes apart from than his confession was found.
 He said that he had thrown bodies in the Patapsco River and they had never been found.
-The Baltimore Sun reported in 1997 that it was not clear how truthful his claims were about how many people he had killed, although he said that he had killed up to 10 people.
+The Baltimore Sun reported in 1997 that many of his claims about how many people he had killed were questionable, although he said that he had killed up to 10 people.
+Metheny also claimed during his testimony that he stored his victims' flesh in a freezer and served it to people at a BBQ stand, though this was also unverified and unsupported by evidence.
 His attorney said that he was remorseful and that drugs and alcohol had changed his personality and made him violent.